peruvianox/BatchOpenSim/README.md

 Going into each subject's "Trials" data, you can then see its folder, type, associated files, ground reaction forces, temporal spatial data, and other info)
 ![Trial View](https://github.com/peruvianox/BatchOpenSim/blob/master/Trial_view.png)

-### Selecting Time Window to Process
+### Time Window
-If you are going to run computed muscle control (CMC) or static optimization (SO), it is helpful to select a small window (<2 seconds) over which to run the simulation.
-Longer windows may lead to inaccurate results and require high computing power.
+If you are going to calculate muscle-tendon unit control (computed muscle control or static optimization), it is helpful to select a small window of time (<2 seconds) over which to run the simulation.
+Long windows of processing require substantial computing power and may results may be questionable.
 CMC and SO require a 0.03 s buffer to determine inital parameters, so we add 0.05 s to the start and end of the selected window.

 ### OpenSim Data processing
 #### Setup Files